KimAH1999/MyPortfolio/README.md

 Hi!

 My name is Kimberly, and I created MyPortfolio to showcase who I am and what I can offer the team.
 I'm hunting for recruiters for any Front-end and/or Back-end positions.
-Please reach out to me at kimaguilar2017@gmail.com or via Linkdin.
+Please reach out to me at kimaguilar2017@gmail.com or via Linkdin(https://www.linkedin.com/in/kimberly-y-aguilar-h/).
 My goal is to enhance my skills and study more in order to advance my abilities.

 ## Table of Contents